Education

 There is absolutely no point asking any of their citizens what life looks like on a daily basis.
 It is predictably a battle for survival, with nothing to guarantee their safety or quality of life.
 And with many scars and sour memories to show for it.

-The Daily Independent newspaper recently stated that “Peace across the world has declined to the lowest level in 15 years as uncertainty over post-Covid economic recovery and Russia’s war in Ukraine loom large”.
-Not only that, since the inception of the Global Peace Index ratings in 2008, 77 countries improved and 84 countries dropped down the ladder.
+Peace across the world has declined to the lowest level in 15 years, as uncertainty over post-COVID economic recovery and Russia’s war in Ukraine loom large‘.

 Afghanistan

 The Taliban, a Sunni Islamist group, controlled most parts of the country from 1996 till 2001.
 By 2001 they were ousted by US troops.
-Sadly, the Taliban waged war against the US-backed government and seized the nation’s capital, Kabul in 2021 the second time.
+Sadly, the Taliban waged war against the US-backed government and seized the nation’s capital, Kabul in 2021 for the second time.
 And with their return came innumerable woes.

 Also Read- Top 10 Largest Countries in the World